wandersick/englishize-cmd/README.md

 4. Comes with a restorer.
 Apply or restore is as simple as a click or typing `EnglishizeCmd` and `RestoreCmd` commands
 5. Better character compatibility than changing DOS codepage
 6. Many languages and executables are supported.
 Customizable
-7. Ensure the outputs which your scripts catch are always in English
+8. Ensure the outputs which your scripts catch are always in English
-8. Administrator rights are required.
+9. Administrator rights are required.
 It asks for rights to elevates itself (Does not elevate over network mapped drives)
+10. Parameter `/quiet` can be used to suppress confirmation messages for unattended usage.
+(Only works when existing Command Prompt is run elevated)
-9. Supports from Windows Vista/7 to 10 (or Windows Server 2008 to 2019)
+11. Supports from Windows Vista/7 to 10 (or Windows Server 2008 to 2019)
-10. Portable by default.
+12. Portable by default.
 Optional installer enables `EnglishizeCmd` and `RestoreCmd` commands globally (in Command Prompt and Run prompt.
 For PowerShell, the commands would be `EnglishizeCmd.bat` and `RestoreCmd.bat`)

 ## Background